Southern Cajun Fried Corn

 This Southern Cajun Corn is a perfect summer snack when you crave something light and delicious.

-You can also serve it as a snack with your evening tea or coffee or as a munchie with your cocktails or mocktails for your house parties.
+You can also serve it as a snack with your evening tea or coffee or as a munchie with cocktails or mocktails for your house parties.

 I sometimes serve it as a side dish with my Southern-style dinners.

 This recipe is super versatile.
-You can add other ingredients like bacon dripping to season it further or add heavy cream for that creamy texture.
+You can add other ingredients, like bacon dripping, to season it further or add heavy cream for that creamy texture.
 Once it is ready, you can also garnish it with crispy bacon.
 Yum!

 Double or triple the recipe if making it for a crowd.